patil-suraj/question_generation/README.md

 `<hl> 42 <hl> is the answer to life, the universe and everything.`

-This idea is prposed in the "A Recurrent BERT-based Model for Question Generation" [paper](https://www.aclweb.org/anthology/D19-5821.pdf).
+This idea is proposed in the "A Recurrent BERT-based Model for Question Generation" [paper](https://www.aclweb.org/anthology/D19-5821.pdf).
 See section 4.3

 ### answer extraction models